-Today, millions of Americans will enjoy a day off from work and school in honor of the civil rights icon, Dr. Martin Luther King, Jr. Though there are many that get credit for fighting for equality among all races in the United States, none are more cherished than Dr. King.
+Once a year, millions of Americans enjoy a day off from work and school in honor of the civil rights icon, Dr. Martin Luther King, Jr. Though there are many that get credit for fighting for equality among all races in the United States, none are more cherished than Dr. King.

 As travelers, there are more than a handful of ways to learn about his life or be reminded of his unique role in American history.

 These are a few of my favorite spots to tribute MLK.

 If you can’t fly then run, if you can’t run then walk, if you can’t walk then crawl, but whatever you do you have to keep moving forward.Martin Luther King, Jr.